|Bakery, Haiti, 1987|

 My Northwestern roommate, Didier, had taken a job in Haiti with Catholic Relief Services and, hoping to show him some support and, I suppose, have an adventure too, I volunteered to visit for a few weeks.
 It was 1987, and Baby Doc Duvalier had just fled the country the year before.
 Democracy was in full swing, supposedly, and it was a rare moment of optimism for that tiny, star-crossed island nation.

 Unemployed or, if you prefer, a freelancer, I justified making the trip by convincing the Atlantic magazine to consider a story about voodou.
-Thus I found myself scouring the countryside, looking for the distinctive flags and peristyle that said the ancient Africa faith —kind of a funky folk Catholicism -- was practiced there.
+Thus I found myself scouring the countryside, looking for the distinctive flags and peristyles indicating that the ancient Africa faith —kind of a funky folk Catholicism -- was practiced there.

 Of course I had to meet Beauvoir, who was a significant figure in "The Serpent and the Rainbow," Wade Davis' factually-shaky 1985 best-seller on the supposed reality of Haitian zombies.
 Beauvoir, a chemist trained in New York and Paris who veered into the priesthood in midlife, was portrayed as half shaman, half hustler.